subtosharki/subtosharki/README.md

 Typescript Backend Developer

-- I’m working on expanding my knowledge with REST APIs (soon websockets) and backend libraries/frameworks.
+- I’m working on expanding my knowledge with REST APIs, websockets and developing backend libraries/frameworks.

 - I want to try and contribute to more open source projects